SheepyCami/Census-application-Backend-Only/README.md

 To deploy on Render.com, follow these steps:

-Sign in to Render.com and create a new Node.js web service.
+- Sign in to Render.com and create a new Node.js web service.
-Link your GitHub repository to Render.
+- Link your GitHub repository to Render.
-Set the Start Command as npm start.
+- Set the Start Command as npm start.
-Set the Environment Variables (from your .env file).
+- Set the Environment Variables (from your .env file).
-Click "Deploy" to deploy the app.
+- Click "Deploy" to deploy the app.

+- Link to my Render project:

 ---

 ## Additional notes and instructions:

-- Before testing the endpoints and functions of the application, both Frontend and Backend versions, make sure an admin user exists in the Admins table in the MySQL cloud database. an Admin user will not be automatically inserted when starting the project, and you need to create one yourself with SQL commands.
+- Before testing the endpoints and functions of the application, both Frontend and Backend versions, make sure an admin user exists in the Admins table in the MySQL cloud database.
+- an Admin user will not be automatically inserted when starting the project, and you need to create one yourself with SQL commands.
 - You will not be able to login and enter ANY of the endpoints as they are protected by authorization.
--A sample .env file is provied to quide you into setting up your own Aiven account and database.
+- A sample .env file is provied to quide you into setting up your own Aiven account and database.
--It is very important to specify the correct Aiven parameters, as they are essential for running locally and deploying.
+- It is very important to specify the correct Aiven parameters, as they are essential for running locally and deploying.